-A 3.5-liter V-6 is standard and makes 300 horsepower and 261 pound-feet of torque.
-Unfortunately, this tried-and-true powertrain is mated with a continuously variable automatic transmission (CVT) that’s better suited to an economy car than a sports sedan.
-Front-wheel drive is standard as well, with no option for all-wheel drive available.
+A 3.5-liter V-6 is standard and makes 300 hp and 261 pound-feet of torque.
+Unfortunately, this tried-and-true powertrain is mated with a CVT that’s better suited to an economy car than a sports sedan.
+Front-wheel drive is standard as well, and all-wheel drive isn't available.

-While the engine has solid pickup, the transmission lets it down by droning and holding revs too long.
-SR models add paddle shifters that simulate an automatic gearbox, but we’d bet it would work better with a conventional 8-speed automatic.
+While the engine has solid pick up, the transmission lets it down by droning and holding revs too long.
+Maxima SR models add paddle shifters that simulate an automatic gearbox, but we’d bet it would work better with a conventional 8-speed automatic.